Detroit Opera House

 5 people favorited this theater

-Its architect, C. Howard Crane, designed the Capitol Theater in the style of the Italian Renaissance, and its facade, with its soaring Corinthian columns, loomed over Broadway like a royal palace.
+Its architect, C. Howard Crane, designed the Capitol Theatre in the style of the Italian Renaissance, and its facade, with its soaring Corinthian columns, loomed over Broadway like a royal palace.
 Its interior was even more ornate, with several kinds of marble, Tiffany mosaics, sculpture and gilt decorating its lobby and other areas.
-The Capitol is said to have cost over $2 million to build.
+The Capitol Theatre is said to have cost over $2 million to build.